rpearce/ramda.guide/src/book/what-is-ramda.md

   function's parameters

-These ideas — regardless of what library or even language we use — allow us to write safer, more extendable code, and they are thoroughly explored in the `Core Ramda Ideas` section that starts with [the "Same Input → Same Output" chapter](./core_idempotency.md).
+These ideas — regardless of what library or even language we use — allow us to write safe, extendable code, and the ideas are explored further in the `Core Ramda Ideas` section that starts with [the "Same Input → Same Output" chapter](./core_idempotency.md).